shravanasati/stellapy/README.md

 [![Downloads](https://pepy.tech/badge/stellapy)](https://pepy.tech/project/stellapy)

 stella is a command line utility made for streamlining web development experience.
-It is able to reload server as well as browser on every file change.
+It is able to reload server as well as the browser page on every file change.

 <br>